Thursday, 6 December 2012

 If anything, the past 365 days of pain have made me a sad, dark and angry person.
 It reduced me in all aspects of life.
 It forced me to put my whole life on hold, seeing my dreams passing by, unable to reach them.
 It made me unfit to work and to continue with my research studies - my passion.
 It took from me all the joy and willingness of getting out of bed, of going out, of being with others.
 It planted deep inside me anguish, helplessness.
 Above all, I feel I have failed, as I couldn't go on with my life as it used to be.
 I wasn't, and I'm still not physically strong or mentally prepared to continue with my life as it used to be.
 I feel I have failed.

 But my family and closest friends haven't.
-They have never stopped supporting me and believing in me - believing I am strong enough to to face this.
-They have shown me that I am in fact surrounded by the best people I could wish for.
+They have never stopped supporting me, believing I am strong enough to to face this.

 So today - this day - I dedicate it to them.